3 takeaways from the Festival of Marketing 2016

 At last week’s Festival, KLM took this proposition to the next level, outlining their plans to turn social media conversation threads into a customer journey in their own right.

-Here at OTB we recently wrote about KLM’s bid to make chatbots and Facebook messenger the primary mode of contact with its consumers, and once again the brand is pushing this strategy to new heights.
+Here at Think OTB we recently wrote about KLM’s bid to make chatbots and Facebook messenger the primary mode of contact with its consumers.
+Once again the brand is pushing this strategy to new heights.

-Karlijn Vogel-Meijer, manager of social media at KLM, told The Drum that by being able to suggest hotels, taxi companies and other useful travel tips to its customers, conversation threads ‘can be of much more use than what we are doing right now.’
+Karlijn Vogel-Meijer, manager of social media at KLM spoke to content products at The Drum.
+She said that by being able to suggest hotels, taxi companies and other useful travel tips to its customers, conversation threads ‘can be of much more use than what we are doing right now.’

 She continued ‘when you are able to have a relationship during the total journey that someone is travelling, that has a huge impact.’

-By capitalising on insights generated and creating a trusting relationship with consumers, KLM could be pioneering a new way to do customer journeys that others could learn from.
+KLM capitalised on insights generated and created a trusting relationship with consumers.
+They could very well be pioneering a new way to do customer journeys.

 Selling yourself in a post-Brexit era

-As much as many marketers have tried to sidestep discussions of Brexit and the political quagmire associated with it, it is perhaps unsurprising that discussions of how the industry should deal with the aftermath was a hot topic of the Festival.
+Many marketers have sidestepped discussions of Brexit and the political quagmire associated with it.
+But, it’s unsurprising that discussions of how the industry should deal with the aftermath was a hot topic of the Festival.

-He argued that an overwhelming majority of marketing and creative executives had voted against Brexit, and as such had been left ‘discombobulated’ by the result and its immediate aftermath.
+He argued that an overwhelming majority of marketing and creative executives had voted against Brexit.
+As such, they had been left ‘discombobulated’ by the result and its immediate aftermath.

-He suggested what was needed in the face of uncertainty was a plan, direction and a focus of energy into not only growing creative industries but emphasising their strengths through self-marketing.
+He suggested what was needed in the face of uncertainty was a plan, direction and focus.
+Individuals must look into not only growing creative industries but emphasising their strengths through self-marketing.

-Whichever wing of the industry you work in, learning to sell yourself and your attributes is sound advise in this hyper-competitive, globalised world.
+Learning to sell yourself and your attributes is sound advice in this hyper-competitive, globalised world.

 Even the best can learn from others

-Here at OTB we often argue that drawing insights from the successes of other marketers is useful for improving your own strategy.
+Here at Think OTB we know that drawing insights from the successes of other marketers is a must.
+It helps you improved your own strategy and drive new custom.

 But did you ever think that even an industry giant like Unilever would be following the same advice?

-Well that’s exactly what Keith Weed, Chief Marketing and Communications Officer at Unilever, has suggested when he claimed that Unilever was the ‘world’s biggest digital startup’ at last week’s Festival.
+Well that’s exactly what Keith Weed, Chief Marketing and Communications Officer at Unilever, has suggested.
+He claimed that Unilever was the ‘world’s biggest digital startup’ at last week’s Festival.

 Weed argued that in order to adapt Unilever’s business model to the rapid pace of change, they were looking to the rise of the disruptive digital startups for inspiration.

-An article by econsultancy highlighted Unilever’s focus on adding value for customers and being accessible to digitally-savvy consumers, pointing to their acquisition of US-based Dollar Shave Club as indicative of this learning.
+An article by econsultancy highlighted Unilever’s focus on adding value for customers.
+They commend the brand’s accessibility for digitally-savvy consumers.
+The write up points to their acquisition of US-based Dollar Shave Club as indicative of this learning.

-Through experimentation and skills training Unilever is pushing to be at the front of change, rather than simply following the crowd.
-If Unilever can learn a thing or two from others in the industry, we’re sure there are some Festival insights you could apply to your own organisation’s marketing strategy too.
+Through experimentation and skills training Unilever is pushing to be at the front of change.
+They refuse to simply follow the crowd and are constantly learning.
+We’re sure there are some Festival insights you could apply to your own organisation’s marketing strategy too.